Logo Futurismo

 Conclusion

 Fajã das Almas has a unique beauty, the result of the singular landscapes that surround it.
 This is the ideal place to enjoy walks by the sea with your family and friends, taking advantage of the serenity and tranquility.
-This is the destination of choice for those looking for an area to rest and relax.
+This is the destination of choice for those seeking a place to rest and relax.
 Visitors can also visit many natural tourist attractions and historical monuments.
 What are you waiting for to visit São Jorge Island?
 Come and discover this rural paradise forgotten in time.

 Authors’ Note